Thursday July 31, 2014

 Explore - Princeton, Diversity, Community and have an Adventure!

-712 members of the Class of 2017 from 39 countries participated in this year's Outdoor Action Frosh Trip Program
+Over 715 members of the Class of 2018 from 39 countries have already signed up for this year's Outdoor Action Frosh Trip Program

 The Outdoor Action Frosh Trip Program is without a doubt one of the best ways to start college.
 Over the past 40 years 18,711 new students have started at Princeton by making new friends before school starts and learning about life at Princeton on a fun-filled week with Outdoor Action, Princeton’s oldest and largest pre-orientation program.
 For many students it was one of the best parts of their first year at Princeton and one of the most memorable of their entire four years.

 - Backpacking trips will hike anywhere from 6â€“10 miles a day (~5â€“8 hours).
 You will hike in one of a number of wilderness areas such as: the plateaus of central Pennsylvania, the crags of the Catskills in New York, the scenic Appalachian Trail in Connecticut, Shenandoah National Park in Virginia, or the summits of the Green Mountains in Massachusetts and Vermont.
 Most Frosh Trips are all-backpacking. (~50 trips)